zh1huang/tp/docs/DeveloperGuide.md

    3. The commandWord would then be checked against the respective `COMMAND_STRINGS` such as `ADD_STRING`, `DELETE_STRING` shown in the diagram below.
    4. If the `COMMAND_WORD` matches any of the strings, the function will proceed to execute the `prepare{commandWord}()` function of the `Parser`
       1. Else, if not match any string the `parseCommand()` will throw an `IllegalFormatException`
-   5. Lastly, when the Parsing is complete, the PArser will return the `{commandWord}Command` to the `Main` component
+   5. Lastly, when the Parsing is complete, the Parser will return the `{commandWord}Command` to the `Main` component

 ![](diagrams/ParserClassDiagram.png)